TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 ### Cell errors

-Any field of outcome in a response may contain an error string message if an error occured during calculation.
+Any field of outcome in a response may contain an error string message if an error occurred during calculation.
 Per cell errors are not considered as a response error, only as per cell fail, so response with cell errors will be 200 OK.

 #### Possible cell errors: